OWASP/www-project-top-10-client-side-security-risks/index.md

 ---
 <!-- rebuild 40 -->

-## OWASP Top 10 Client-side Security Risks
+## OWASP Top 10 Client-Side Security Risks

 Browser side applications are frequently a complex combination of custom HTML, CSS, and JavaScript, leveraging numerous third-party libraries that are both served by the custom application, and frequently integrated with third-party services that supply their own custom code and libraries into the same client-side application.
 All this runs in the customer's browser in the wild, rather than on application owner controlled, managed, and secured servers.
 Browser applications frequently interact with numerous servers, not just the original server hosting the server application and serving the core elements of the client-side JavaScript application to the user's browser.